simoncarrignon/spreadrt/README.md

 build_vignettes()
 ```

-__warning__: Building the vignettes takes time (more than 30 minutes) as it as to run bunch of simulations and generate graphs.
+__warning__: Building the vignettes takes time (more than 30 minutes) as it has to run a great number of simulations and generate numerous graphs.

-Once it's done , you can then then open the html results file that should have been created in `inst/doc/` at the follwing URLs: [spreadrt.html](inst/doc/spreadrt.html) and  [abc_spreadrt.html](inst/doc/abc_spread.html).
+Once it's done, you can open the resulting html files that should have been created in `inst/doc/` at the follwing URLs: [spreadrt.html](inst/doc/spreadrt.html) and  [abc_spreadrt.html](inst/doc/abc_spread.html).

 ## Modify the package